Don't Have a Nightstand? 7 Alternatives That Work Just as Well

 Whether you don't want to invest in another piece of furniture, your space is too crowded, or you're looking for new ways to spice it up in the bedroom (design-wise), you'll find a stylish solution in our list of nightstand alternatives below.
 Scroll through the seven multifarious furniture items to get creative while still staying organized.

-Utilizing a chest of drawers or small dresser as a bedside table works wonderfully in both small and large bedrooms.
-The large proportions of a wide chest of drawers make spacious rooms feel more cozy, and in smaller spaces, using a dresser as a nightstand reduces the need for another piece of furniture, thereby saving valuable square footage.
+Utilizing a chest of drawers or a small dresser as a bedside table works wonderfully in both small and large bedrooms.
+The large proportions of a wide chest of drawers make spacious rooms feel cozier, and in smaller spaces, using a dresser as a nightstand reduces the need for another piece of furniture, thereby saving valuable square footage.

 A Console Table

 If you don't need closed storage next to your bed, utilize a simple console table as a nightstand.
 Open consoles lend a sense of airiness to a space and provide wonderful opportunities for styling.
-Consoles as bedside tables work well in guest bedrooms where closed storage is not a priority.
+They work particularly well as nightstand alternatives in guest bedrooms where closed storage is not a priority.

-Another wonderful option which works well in both large and small spaces, a desk as a nightstand is an unexpected way to incorporate multifunctional furniture into your bedroom.
+Another wonderful nightstand alternative, which works well in both large and small spaces, a desk as a nightstand is an unexpected way to incorporate multifunctional furniture into your bedroom.
 Choose a stylish chair to slide beneath the desk to add another layer to your design.

 An Ottoman or Stool